Utah State University, History

 |Location:||Utah, United States|

-The History Department at Utah State includes dynamic teacher-scholars in History, Religious Studies, and Classics, with undergraduates and master's students pursuing global fields of study.
-The faculty values high-quality research in keeping with the university’s research mission but also places the highest importance on accessible and quality teaching.
-The department offers majors/minors in History, History Teaching, and Religious Studies; minors in Latin, Greek, Classical Civilization, and Latin Teaching; and MA/MS programs in History and Ancient Languages and Cultures.
-Specialties of the department include U.S. West, comparative world history, environmental history, and religious history.
-For more information on the department, please check our website: history.usu.edu.
+The History Department at Utah State includes dynamic teacher-scholars in History, Religious Studies, and Classics as well as undergraduate and master's level students interested in a global field of study.
+The faculty values high-quality research in keeping with its research mission, but it also places the highest importance on accessible and quality teaching.
+The department offers majors/minors in history, history teaching, and religious studies.
+It also offers minors in Latin, Greek, Classical Civilization, and Latin Teaching, and two masters’ program in History and Ancient Languages and Cultures.
+Faculty in the program are located at the main campus in Logan as well as at locations around the state as part of the university’s statewide mission.
+For more information on the department, see our website: http://history.usu.edu

 A core characteristic of USU is engagement with communities and people in economic development, improvements to quality of life, and human capital.
 Through the practical application of knowledge, the University and its faculty engage and share expertise with the state, nation, and world, preserving the historical land-grant tradition of partnering with communities to address critical societal issues in the interest of the public good.

 Utah State University offers competitive salaries and outstanding medical, retirement, and professional benefits.
 Women, minority, and veteran candidates as well as candidates with disabilities are encouraged to apply.
 Utah State University is an affirmative action/equal opportunity employer and is committed to increasing diversity among students, faculty, and all participants in university life.

 Medieval and Byzantine History / Studies